basf/shinyshval/README.md

 EFSA.
 It computes shortcut values (SV) as an estimate for the expected oral uptake of plant protection products residues by bees.

+`shinyshval`

+-   wraps original scripts `SHVAL_NoT_v1.1.R` and `SHVAL_TWA_v1.1.R`
+    into functions & a package
+-   provides sensible default parameters
+-   adds a significant amount of tests to check for valid results
+-   provides a user-friendly shiny application as interface.

 ## Demo

 You can fire-up a demo application on binder: